 Faculty members may consult their department administration regarding possible funding support to cover the Libraries’ streaming media conversion and upload fees.
 To ensure timely processing of your request, please enter an authorized department “speedtype” account number in the space provided at the top of the Video or Audio Streaming Request Form.

-Streaming requests submitted at the Norlin Library Circulation desk must indicate one of the following payment methods at the top of the request form before they can be accepted:
+Streaming requests submitted via email, GetHelp ticket, or at the Norlin Library Circulation desk must indicate one of the following payment methods:

 - An approved department speedtype number

 - Payment by credit card or personal check will be accepted at the time of pickup of your completed order at the Circulation desk

 - Orders not accompanied by personal media items may be paid with a credit card by calling 303-735-2681

 Acceptable forms of payment for all service orders

 - Authorized Interdepartmental Invoice (IN)